St. John USVI Travel Guide (Updated 2026): Best Beaches, Hikes & Tips

 Home stunning landscapes, some of the world's best beaches, amazing hiking, and more St. John is a hidden paradise in the West Indies.
 The most popular island in the US Virgin Islands is the neighboring St. Thomas, but most will argue that the most beautiful is St. John.
-This quick guide to St. John will go over everything you need to know before you visit this gorgeous island in the caribbean.
+This guide we will go over the best things to do, hikes, beaches, places to stay, hidden gems, and where to dine in St. John, USVI.

 About The Virgin Islands